cjiang2/template_tracking/README.md

 - Numpy
 - OpenCV
 - scikit-learn
-- pyflann, optional for Nearest Neighbor Tracker, [modified version](https://github.com/nashory/pyflann) for python3 support
+- pyflann, optional only for Nearest Neighbor Tracker, [modified version](https://github.com/nashory/pyflann) for python3 support

 ## Demo
 Some demo results for Hyperplane Template Tracker, red box shows the result from the tracker: